camsys/onebusaway-nyc-atstop/README.md

 ### Running and testing ###

-To run and test the app, use [The PhoneGap Developer App](http://app.phonegap.com/).
+To run and test the app, use [PhoneGap Developer App](http://app.phonegap.com/).
 In order to build the native mobile app, use [Adobe PhoneGap Build](https://build.phonegap.com/).
 Rename the **config.tmpl.xml** to **config.xml**.
-You can also use the [PhoneGap Emulatation extension](http://emulate.phonegap.com/) for Google Chrome. *NOTE:* The app uses several objects, like the connection object from the Apache Cordova framework, which may not be available locally (in a Web browser).
+You can also use [PhoneGap Emulatation extension](http://emulate.phonegap.com/) for Google Chrome. *NOTE:* The app uses several objects, like the connection object from the Apache Cordova framework, which may not be available locally (in a Web browser).

 ### Project License ###